Master Localized Numbers in 5 Minutes

 Numeral systems localization

-Numeral systems serve as the foundational structures that determine how we represent numbers.
+Numeral systems are the building blocks that define how we represent numbers.

-While the Western or Hindu-Arabic numeral system (which consists of the well-known 0-9 digits) is globally recognized, it may vary from your target country’s local numeral system.
+While the Western or Hindu-Arabic numeral system (which includes the 0-9 digits we all know) is globally recognized, it may not be the local numeral system of your target country.

-Another factor to consider when expressing numeric data is the writing direction.
-For instance, Western numbers typically proceed from left to right.
+Another thing to consider when displaying numeric data is the writing direction.
+For example, Western numbers typically proceed from left to right.
 In contrast, Arabic and Persian numerals are scripted from right to left.

 Culture/language Numeral presentation Writing direction